trinodb/trino/docs/src/main/sphinx/functions/map.rst

 ===========================
-Map Functions and Operators
+Map functions and operators
 ===========================

-Subscript Operator: []
+Subscript operator: []
 ----------------------

 The ``[]`` operator is used to retrieve the value corresponding to a given key from a map::

     SELECT name_to_age_map['Bob'] AS bob_age;

-Map Functions
+Map functions
 -------------

 .. function:: cardinality(x) -> bigint